My Swiss Life: Mid Term Report on Moving to Switzerland

 How is the weather in Basel?
 Are you looking forward to Swiss Winters?

-When we moved to Basel, it was the summer season and Switzerland was flocked with tourists.
-Apart from certain bouts of rain showers: it was quite hot.
-The sun was harsher than I expected and not having fans (forget about air conditioning that I’m so used to) it was sometimes, even, unpleasant.
-Of course we had the table fans which were a relief.
+When we moved to Basel, it was summer, and Switzerland was bustling with tourists.
+Apart from the occasional rain showers, it was surprisingly hot.
+The sun felt harsher than I expected, and the lack of ceiling fans—or air conditioning, which I’m so accustomed to—made it a bit uncomfortable at times.
+Thankfully, table fans offered some relief.

 What about the people in general?